nostrband/nostr-login/README.md

 - `data-theme` - color themes, one of `default`, `ocean`, `lemonade`, `purple`
 - `data-no-banner` - if `true`, do not show the `nostr-login` banner, will need to launch the modals using event dispatch, see below
 - `data-methods` - comma-separated list of allowed auth methods, method names: `connect`, `extension`, `readOnly`, `local`, all allowed by default.
+- `data-otp-request-url` - URL for requesting OTP code
+- `data-otp-reply-url` - URL for replying with OTP code
+- `data-title` - title for the welcome screen
+- `data-description` - description for the welcome screen

 Example:
 ```